 People think that solar power is complicated because they don’t bother to read and learn the solar energy-related terms.
 If you plan on using solar thermal applications, you should know that both passive and active systems exist.
-The passive systems are designed to not involve any mechanical devices while the active systems (such as photovoltaic panels) are designed to use mechanical devices so that the energy is stored for future use.
-When you start reading about solar power you will discover terms like open or closed system, charge controllers and inventers and all sorts of terminologies that may be confusing at first.
+The passive systems are designed to not involve any mechanical devices.
+The active systems (such as photovoltaic panels) are designed to use mechanical devices so that the energy is stored for future use.
+When you start reading about solar power you will discover terms like open or closed system, charge controllers and inverters.
+All sorts of terminologies that may be confusing at first.
 To know more about solar power terminology I recommend consulting the glossary the good people at Energy.gov put together.

 Related article: Off-grid limitations that no one tells you about